 All types of bus drivers have to obtain a CDL.

-Bus drivers typically go through 1 to 3 months of training, but those who already possess a CDL license may have a shorter training period.
-Part of the training is spent on a driving course, where drivers practice various maneuvers with a bus.
+Bus drivers typically get 1 to 3 months of on-the-job training, but those who already have a commercial driver’s license (CDL) may have a shorter training period.
+For part of the training, drivers may practice various maneuvers with a bus on a driving course.
 They then begin to drive in light traffic and eventually make practice runs on the type of route that they expect to drive.
-New drivers make regularly scheduled trips with passengers and are accompanied by an experienced driver who gives helpful tips, answers questions, and evaluates the new driver's performance.
+New drivers make regularly scheduled trips with passengers while accompanied by an experienced driver who gives tips, answers questions, and evaluates the new driver's performance.

 Licenses, Certifications, and Registrations

-All bus drivers must have a commercial driver’s license (CDL).
+All bus drivers must have a CDL.
 Some new bus drivers can earn their CDL during on-the-job training.
-The qualifications for getting one vary by state but generally include passing both knowledge and driving tests.
-States have the right not to issue a license to someone who has had a CDL suspended by another state.
+Qualifications vary by state but generally include passing both knowledge and driving tests.
+States have the right not to issue a license to someone who has had a CDL suspended in another state.

 Drivers can get endorsements for a CDL that reflect their ability to drive a special type of vehicle.
 All bus drivers must have a passenger (P) endorsement, and school bus drivers must also have a school bus (S) endorsement.
-Getting the P and S endorsements requires additional knowledge and driving tests administered by a certified examiner.
+Getting the P and S endorsements requires additional knowledge, which is assessed through passing a driving test administered by a certified examiner.

-Federal regulations require interstate bus drivers to pass a physical exam every 2 years and to submit to random testing for drug or alcohol abuse while on duty.
+Federal regulations require interstate bus drivers to pass a physical exam every 2 years and to submit to random drug or alcohol testing.
 Most states impose similar regulations.
-Bus drivers can have their CDL suspended if they are convicted of a felony involving the use of a motor vehicle or of driving under the influence of alcohol or drugs.
-Other actions also can result in a suspension after multiple violations.
-A list of violations is available from the Federal Motor Carrier Safety Administration (FMCSA).
+Bus drivers may have their CDL suspended if they are convicted of a felony involving the use of a motor vehicle or of driving under the influence of drugs or alcohol.
+Actions such as excessive speeding or reckless driving also may result in a suspension.

 Customer-service skills.
-Bus drivers regularly interact with passengers and must be courteous and helpful.
+Drivers regularly interact with passengers and must be courteous and helpful.

 Hand-eye coordination.
-Driving a bus requires the controlled use of multiple limbs on the basis of what a person observes.
-Federal regulations require drivers to have normal use of their arms and legs.
+Drivers must watch their surroundings and avoid obstacles and other hazards while operating a vehicle.
+Federal regulations require bus drivers to have normal use of their arms and legs.

 Hearing ability.
-Bus drivers need good hearing.
-Federal regulations require them to have the ability to hear a forced whisper in one ear at 5 feet (with or without the use of a hearing aid).
+Passenger vehicle drivers need good hearing.
+Federal regulations require bus drivers to have the ability to hear a forced whisper in one ear at 5 feet, with or without the use of a hearing aid.

 Visual ability.
-Bus drivers must be able to pass vision tests.
-Federal regulations require at least 20/40 vision with a 70-degree field of vision in each eye and the ability to distinguish colors on a traffic light.
+Passenger vehicle drivers must be able to pass vision tests.
+Federal regulations require bus drivers to have at least 20/40 vision with a 70-degree field of vision in each eye and the ability to distinguish colors on a traffic light.